It’s that evaluative retrospective journey back to the beginning that often reveals the essential truths.

 The most critical question is this very last one.
 The answers you were able to collect during the debriefing session will give you a repository of learnings, which you can apply in the future.

-Ensure that you integrate the learning into your processes and SOPs so that they become part of your planning.
+Ensure that you integrate the learning into your processes and SOPs so that they become part of your virtual event management and planning.

 When You Plan How to Plan

 The dashboard on Speaker Engage gives you insightful data on all your events.
-This can easily be a starting point for your debriefing session because you’ll be armed with data before you begin.
+It can easily be a starting point for your debriefing session because you’ll be armed with data before you begin.

-A debriefing session, if you look at it, is the perfect end to an event well done.
-You put the pieces together painstakingly for a successful event, and then you take it apart, painstakingly, to unravel the success.
+If you look at it, a debriefing session is a perfect end to an event well done.
+You put the pieces together painstakingly for a successful event, and then you take it apart, mightily, to unravel the success.